MicrosoftDocs/well-architected/well-architected/security/networking.md

 Communication with a PaaS service is done by using the service's public IP and DNS record.
 That communication is over the internet.
 You can make that communication private.

-A tunnel from the PaaS service into one of your subnets create a private channel.
+A tunnel from the PaaS service into one of your subnets creates a private channel.
 All communication takes place from the component's private IP to a private endpoint in that subnet, which then talks to the PaaS service.

 In this example, the left image shows the flow for publicly exposed endpoints.
 On the right, that flow is secured using private endpoints.